Black feathers for darkest sin!"

 - Fuma Kotaro from Sengoku Basara is surrounded by black feathers almost everywhere he goes.
 This is interesting as he's sometimes depicted with wings, and is rumored to be Not Quite Human.

 - In Shin Megami Tensei IV, the Four Archangels all have this, befitting their station.
 Lilith also has them, though in her case her wings are blasted to char, her hands have been reduced to talons, and her feathers are moulting.

 - Kilik's Critical Finish in Soulcalibur IV has him leap up into the air as the cry of a phoenix resounds in the distance.
 He is briefly surrounded by golden feathers as he slams his bo down upon their heads for the final blow.

-- In Valkyrie Profile: Covenant of the Plume, the Valkyrie's feather is dropped on every body whose soul she takes to Valhalla.
+- Valkyrie Profile: Covenant of the Plume: The Valkyrie's feather is dropped on every body whose soul she takes to Valhalla.
 The Valkyrie feather in Wylfred's possession was stained with sin to give whoever it is invoked on immense power for a while, then lets them die after a battle is fought.

 - Xenosaga: chaos' normal attacks are accompanied by glowing feather-shapes.
 This is because he was literally The Man Behind the Man to Jesus, making him a divine figure.

 - In Penny Blackfeather, feathers act as a symbol of freedom and adventure.
 A blue feather falling through a hatch in the ceiling is taken by Penny as an invitation to adventure.
 Pirate Nathaniel Blackfeather is depicted wearing black feathers in his hair.